CL Parchment 770 433 1

 • It is the amount of force exerted by the mouthpiece that is of primary concern.

-Because 1) the curb strap is what stops the rotational motion of the cheek piece and determines when the bit acts as a lever, and 2) when the curb strap is engaged, the ring of the shank is the pivot point about where the lever rotates, then a more appropriate description is to consider the fulcrum to be where the curb strap connects to the bit, NOT the mouthpiece.
+Because 1) the curb strap is what stops the rotational motion of the cheek piece and determines when the bit acts as a lever, and 2) when the curb strap is engaged, the ring of the shank becomes the pivot point about where the lever rotates, then a more appropriate description is to consider the fulcrum to be where the curb strap connects to the bit, NOT the mouthpiece.
 This is not a new concept and has been correctly expressed by many people:

 “The curb chain is attached to the rings at the end of the cheek, so, as the cheek moves forward, the chain is pulled and tightened in the curb groove.
 Once it comes in contact with the curb groove of the horse it acts as a fulcrum, causing the cannons of the bit mouthpiece (the bars) to push down onto the bars of the horse’s mouth, thus amplifying the bit’s pressure on the mouth.”- Curb Chain, Horse-Pros.com, July 4 20164